Itsuwaribito: Reception

 Carlo Santos, writing for Anime News Network, felt that the series was a generic shōnen adventure series but enjoyed the lead's moral ambiguity, feeling it spiced up fight scenes.
 He criticized the poor pacing in the second volume.
 Katherine Dacey described the manga as a "tonal mess," contrasting the bloody fight scenes with the cute talking tanuki and the "uncomplicated" protagonist.
 Leroy Douresseaux felt the series had potential, enjoying the premise, and feeling that the series hit its stride more in the second volume.
 Danica Davidson felt that the lead became more sympathetic during the first volume.
 Holly von Winckel noted the extreme violence used by the author to distinguish the protagonist from the 'real' bad guys, feeling that the tanuki character was an "antidote" to this strong violence.
 Patti Martinson felt that the premise was gimmicky, but that the second volume "explored" the issue more than she had hoped.
-Nick Smith describes the lead character as being an "even less likeable version of Naruto," summing up the first volume as being both enjoyable and frustrating.
-Deb Aoki noted the combination of gore and cute elements, making the first volume "difficult to recommend ."
+Nick Smith described the lead character as being an "even less likeable version of Naruto," summing up the first volume as being both enjoyable and frustrating.
+Deb Aoki noted the combination of gore and cute elements, making the first volume "difficult to recommend."
 Davey C. Jones enjoyed the fast pace of the second volume.